microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 Get the number of the resource

 ### [Get-MgIdentityConditionalAccessNamedLocation](Get-MgIdentityConditionalAccessNamedLocation.md)
-Retrieve the properties and relationships of a namedLocation object.
+Retrieve the properties and relationships of an ipNamedLocation object.

 ### [Get-MgIdentityConditionalAccessNamedLocationCount](Get-MgIdentityConditionalAccessNamedLocationCount.md)
 Get the number of the resource